Radomiak Radom: History

 For the rest of the 1930s, Radom was one of the best teams in the league, but failed to qualify for the highest level of Polish football.
 During the Second World War, the team ceased to exist and returned in April 1945 in a match against Czarni Radom.
 In 1947, after winning the regional games, Radom again played in the Ekstraklasa play-offs and lost to Widzew Łódź.
 Meanwhile, in April 1945, the Sports Club Bata was founded in Radom.
 This name remained in use until July 1945, when the team was renamed the Radomiak Sports Club.
-The new team won the regional games and also the Warsaw championship after beating Polonia Warszawa.
+The new team won the regional games and also the Warsaw championship after beating Polonia Warsaw.

 In 1946, Radomiak played in the regional play-offs for the 1946 Polish Championship.
-They defeated Lublinianka Lublin 5–0 and eventually lost 3–1 to ŁKS Łódź in the final.
+They defeated KS Lublinianka 5–0 and eventually lost 3–1 to ŁKS Łódź in the final.
 On 19 July 1947, Marian Czachor became the first player from Radom to make appearance for Poland, in a match against Romania.

 In 1948, Radomiak entered the newly formed second division and remained there until 1952.
 For several years, Radomiak played in the third and fourth divisions.
 In 1967, Radomiak merged with the Radom Sports Association, and a new organization, the Radom Sports Club Radomiak, was founded.
 In 1969, the team won promotion to the second division, but was quickly relegated.
 Radomiak returned to the second division in 1974, but was again immediately relegated.

 In 1977, Radomiak was again promoted to the second division.
 This time, the team from Radom stayed there for several years.
 In the 1982–83 season, they finished in second place after Motor Lublin.
-Before the 1983–84 season, Radomiak was considered one of the favorites, and the team proved their class, gaining promotion on 20 June 1984 after beating Hutnik Warszawa 2–1.
+Before the 1983–84 season, Radomiak was considered one of the favorites, and the team proved their class, gaining promotion on 20 June 1984 after beating Hutnik Warsaw 2–1.

 In their first, historic match in the Ekstraklasa, Radomiak defeated Bałtyk Gdynia 3–0 at home.
 After the autumn part of the season, Radomiak was in fifth place, seven points behind the league leaders Legia Warsaw.
 The spring part of the 1984–85 Ekstraklasa turned out to be a disappointment, as Radomiak kept losing, and was relegated together with Wisła Kraków.
 In 1989, Radomiak was relegated to the third division, and returned to the second level in June 1993.
-With Rafal Siadaczka as their top player, the team from Radom finished the 1993–94 season in fourth place.
+With Rafał Siadaczka as their top player, the team from Radom finished the 1993–94 season in fourth place.
 The next season, however, they were relegated again.

 In 2003–04, Radomiak finished second in the third division.
 They earned promotion to the second tier after defeating Tłoki Gorzyce in the promotion play-offs.
 In 2004–05, Radomiak avoided relegation after once again beating Tłoki Gorzyce, this time in the relegation play-offs.
 The next year, however, Radomiak lost the play-offs to Odra Opole and were relegated back to the third level.

 In 2020–21, Radomiak won the second division and earned promotion to the Ekstraklasa for the first time in 36 years.